gabe-kai/EarthRing/implementation-phases.md

 ## Overview

 This document outlines the implementation plan for EarthRing, tracking progress, decisions, and next steps.
 All critical architectural decisions have been made and documented.
-The project has completed the design phase and is ready to begin Phase 0 (Foundation) setup work.
+The project has completed the design and planning phases and is currently implementing Phase 2 (Map System Foundation).

-**Project Status**: Design Complete → Planning In Progress → Implementation Ready
+**Project Status**: Design Complete → Planning Complete → Implementation In Progress (Phase 2: Map System Foundation)

 ## Current Status